 "Jerry, throw me a couple of SuperNovas," Agent Marecki said.

 His fellow FBI Agent tossed two of them, already lit, in their direction.
 They placed one near each corpse.
-The area was awash in sounds of sirens as police and emergency vehicles converged on their location.
+The area was awash with sirens as police and emergency vehicles converged on their location.

 Marecki walked over to Mac.

 "Your first one, Mac?"

-"No," Mac said.
-"A Meth-addled lunatic attacked me on a drug raid; he got one shot into my body armor.
+"No, a Meth-addled lunatic attacked me on a drug raid; he got one shot into my body armor.
 It took three shots to kill him.
 Can't say I liked it then, and I don't like it now."

 "It's always that way, Mac.
-The amount of fentanyl in this bust could have killed a couple of thousand people.
-Your Angel did a good thing tonight, so did you."
+The amount of fentanyl in this bust could have killed a couple thousand people.
+Your Angel did a good thing tonight, and so did you."

 Press Conference

-All Chicago newspapers, TV stations, and news blogs received text messages that the Chicago Police and the FBI would be holding a news conference at 3:00 p.m. on Friday.
+All Chicago newspapers, TV stations, and news blogs received text messages that the Chicago Police and the FBI would hold a news conference at 3:00 p.m. on Friday.
 There were earlier news reports of a major police operation in Melrose Park.
-Still, the police were tight-lipped about what it was all about.
-This news conference, at the Public Safety Headquarters on South Michigan Avenue, was like a magnet.
+This news conference was like a magnet at the Public Safety Headquarters on South Michigan Avenue.
 Forty reporters were waiting, with an array of cameras and microphones in place.

 Various flags, both state and federal, adorned the conference room.
-An oak podium with several microphones was next to a folding table that had a cloth cover.
-On the floor was something substantial, also covered with cloth.
+An oak podium with several microphones was next to a folding table with a cloth cover.
+On the floor was something substantial, also covered with a tarp.
 Numerous police officers stood guard at the doors and near the podium.
 Reporters were chattering loudly; rumors were rampant that a big drug bust had happened the night before.

-At 3:00 p.m., Superintendent of Police Javion Green, First Deputy Superintendent of Police Linda Shannon, Special Agent D'Marcus Mason, Mayor Kotecki, and States State Attorney Della Baxter filed in and took their place behind the podium.
-Superintendent Green stepped up to the microphone, tapped it a couple of times, and said: "Can everyone hear me?"
+At 3:00 p.m., Superintendent of Police Javion Green, First Deputy Superintendent of Police Linda Shannon, Special Agent D'Marcus Mason, Mayor Kotecki, and Illinois State Attorney General Della Baxter filed in and took their place behind the podium.
+Superintendent Green stepped up to the microphone and tapped it several times.

+"Can everyone hear me?"

 A couple of reporters in the back shouted “Yes.”

 "OK, let's get started.
 Last night, a task force of Chicago police and FBI personnel conducted a drug interdiction operation in Melrose Park.
 We intercepted a delivery of twenty-five hundred pounds of powdered fentanyl from China.
 The ten-person drug gang unloading this cargo did not surrender, and a short gunfight ensued.
 Six of this gang were killed, three critically injured, and one surrendered."
-Motioning to the officers to remove the cover, he went on: "Here you can see what 2500 pounds of fentanyl look like."
+Motioning to the officers to remove the cover, Green continued.

+"Here, you can see what 2500 pounds of fentanyl look like."

 Uncovering the booty caused an audible murmur from the crowd of reporters.
 The table had the recovered handguns and assault rifles.
-The seized drugs were in 60-pound bags, and there were about 42 of them.
+The seized drugs were in 60-pound bags, about 42 of them.
 Powdered fentanyl is pure white; the Chinese plastic bags had a slight yellow tint.

 "We estimate that this amount of fentanyl would be worth $200 million on the street.
 Fentanyl is now the most dangerous illegal drug in the United States.
 The drug gang taking delivery of this material was well-armed.
-All had handguns, and seven of them had illegal AR-15 type assault weapons.
+All had handguns, and seven had illegal military-type assault weapons.
 The three prisoners in the hospital are refusing to cooperate with us.
 Our investigation of this drug gang is just starting, but I assure you that we will currycomb the state to find this gang's leadership and bring them to justice.
 I want to introduce Special Agent D'Marcus Mason of the FBI to speak about their role in this."